101 definitions of business development

 Sometimes we don’t need to reinvent the wheel, we just have to tweak it!

-74. Find new areas for business, create value for customers, trend scouting, anticipate technology and market developments, competitive intelligence.
+74. Find new areas for business, create value for customers, trend scouting, anticipate technology and market developments, and competitive intelligence.

 75. Optimization, smarter thinking, and differentiation.